PolinaTolkachova/golf-app-live-scoring/docs/userStoriesEn.md

     - Access to a leaderboard page for each tournament.
     - View all players who participated in a tournament on the leaderboard.
     - View players' scorecards within a tournament.
-    - View real-time updates including actual scores, hits, and rates.
+    - View real-time updates including score, points and leaderboard rankings.

+### 2. Registration
+- **User Story:**
+    - As a user, I want to register so that I can enter and edit scores.
+- **Acceptance Criteria:**
+    - Access to a registration page is available.

 ### 3. Login
 - **User Story:**
-    - As a user, I want to log in to enter and edit scores.
+    - As a user, I want to log into the application.
 - **Acceptance Criteria:**
     - Access to a login page is available.
-    - Input valid credentials to gain access.
+    - The ability to input valid credentials to gain access.
-    - Receive an error message for incorrect credentials.

 ## Administrator Stories